neelaypandit/brand_analysis/README.md

 # Social Analysis

-This analysis looks at what the positive and negative things that are being said on social media with the largest impact. "impact" is inferred here by audiance views, but can be inferred through various different ways.
+This analysis looks at what the positive and negative things that are being said on social media with the largest impact. "impact" is inferred here by audience views, but can be inferred through various different ways.

 Approach: The approach here is to first find where "Southwest Airlines" is being mentioned in social media.
 Then to limit analysis to the most impactful posts/comments/tweets, the stats metadata is used to sort by audience_views.
 Taking the 1000 most viewed data points, sentiment analysis is performed using a BERT-based huggingface model.
 Then topic modelling is done on negative and positive social media interactions separately.

 Results:
-Topics amongst negative and highly impactful social media interactions for Southwest:
+Topics amongst positive and highly impactful social media interactions for Southwest:
 - companion pass and other airline rewards
 - promotions and deals